Square POS App Review (Free Version)

 - Customers can earn loyalty rewards and discounts automatically, and that information gets stored on their profile within the system.

-- Customers can also sign up to receive text messages informing them of when they’ve earned a reward.
+- Prospective customers can also sign up to receive text messages informing them of when they’ve earned a reward.

 - Easily customize spending and visit levels for rewards.